microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_dr/_index.md

     ![Screenshot showing stopping the primary AKS cluster](./50.png)

-- Try to refresh the connection to the primary instance and you can see that its no longer available.
+- Wait for two minutes for the cluster to shutdown and try to refresh the connection to the primary instance and you can see that its no longer available.

     ![Screenshot showing unavailable primary instance](./51.png)